In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 Trump Stories: Scott Pruitt

-As EPA Administrator, Pruitt has aggressively pursued an agenda to roll back Obama-era regulations on vehicle emissions standards, water quality and the climate.
+As EPA administrator, Pruitt has aggressively pursued an agenda to roll back Obama-era regulations on vehicle emissions standards, water quality and the climate.
 Pruitt has also said that he believes the science behind climate change should be up for debate.

 The agenda to rein in regulation has endeared Pruitt to conservatives.
 But Pruitt is also facing at least 10 investigations involving allegations of ethics violations, misuse of taxpayer money and improper contacts with industry lobbyists.